luliCloud/air_quality_analysis/README.md

 | **Macro Avg**                           | 0.82      | 0.63   | 0.59     | 1927    |
 | **Weighted Avg**                        | 0.80      | 0.76   | 0.70     | 1927    |

-_An accuracy exceeding 75% suggests that appropriate features were selected to predict facility industry type.
-The discrepancy between the training and testing datasets indcaites that the model is slightly overfitting._

 ### Model 2 Performance
 **Training Accuracy**: 0.7881308929561841
 **Validation Accuracy**: 0.7868217054263565